The Arcs of a Brand and its Marketing

 Craft beer, the long-term growth of wine consumption, and recent spike in hard seltzer have dented the traditional market for beer.

-But in 1948, the truism never held firmer.
-A United Press story dated July 16, 1948 in the Santa Cruz Sentinel stated:
+Be in 1948, the truism never held firmer.
+From a United Press story, July 16, 1948 in the Santa Cruz Sentinel:

 Brewers of the nation’s beer love the common man, Eberhard Anheuser of St. Louis said here [Seattle].
 Anheuser, here for a meeting with fellow brewers, said his statistics show that persons earning less than $175 a month drunk 53 per cent of all the beer produced.